-Mobile proximity marketing is a powerful way to share messages with consumers as they’re in the mindset to make a purchase.
+Mobile proximity marketing is a powerful way to share messages with consumers as they’re in the actual "path" and mindset to make a purchase.
 These strategies leverage the consumer’s location to provide messages based on deals in their area, which can drive interest and encourage product interaction.
 The technology needed for this varies, but often, it’s much more affordable and easier to implement than most retailers realize.

 Types of Mobile Proximity Marketing Systems